 Favourited 5357 times

 Our farm is an animal rescue, rehab and sanctuary.
 Our doors are open to animals in need.
-We have many rescue dogs (currently 15, but the count fluctuates with rescues and adoptions), two goats, two pigs, a horse, six cats, and whatever else may come our way.
+We have many rescue dogs (currently 15, but the count fluctuates with rescues and adoptions), two goats, two pigs, a horse, four cats, and whatever else may come our way.
 Some came off the streets, some were abandoned, others were injured and no longer wanted.
 We actively seek responsible people to adopt the animals and give them new homes full of love and positive attention.
 Some will live out their lives on the property.

 Although we are primarily and animal rescue and sanctuary, weather and help permitting, we grow organic fruits and vegetables.
-We prepare and eat tasty vegan meals, we minimize our impact on the earth, and we enjoy the company of our Costa Rican friends and neighbors.
+We always prepare and eat tasty vegan meals, we minimize our impact on the earth, and we enjoy the company of our Costa Rican friends and neighbors.
 We have run a volunteer program for over 10 years, and have had several hundred people come to work with us!

 The property (roughly 3.5 hectares) is covered with many tropical fruit trees, including water apple, mandarin orange, banana (many varieties), guayaba, guanabana, cas, ciamito, lime, coffee and araza.
 We also put in plant beds with broccoli, peppers, cilantro, cabbage, tomato, onion, squash, beans, arugula, kale, etc. in the dry season.
 What we grow is 100% organic.

 We lead a healthy vegan lifestyle, and those that stay on the farm eat plant-based (no animal products whatsoever).
 You don't have to be vegan (except when you are on the farm :)) That being said, we lead a healthy lifestyle, and those interested in staying should be somewhat like-minded.
 If you are a smoker, this would not be the place for you.
 Our minimum stay is typically three weeks.
 Longer stays can be discussed in person once on the property.